hazelgq/Hazel/readme.md

 <img src="https://hazel.gq/wp-content/uploads/2019/07/google_action_screenshot-1024x683.png"/>

-Using the console we have created an Action project from our dialogflow model.
+Using the console we have created an Action project from our Dialogflow model.
 The console is where all information and configuration needed for deployment is found.
 We have trained a trigger event from the Action console for 'Please Talk to Hazel Help' and we launch our test version of the Google Assistant so it can be used from any user we have attached to the test version.
 After attaching our usernames on the console we could test our application on our phones, tablets or smart-home device.

 ### Website Integration
-The website integration is done using 'My Chatbot' Wordpress extension, the extension lets us easily implement a view which connects to dialogflow API using a shortcode within the Wordpress pages.
+The website integration is done using 'My Chatbot' Wordpress extension, the extension lets us easily implement a view which connects to Dialogflow API using a shortcode within the Wordpress pages.

 ## Website